MOBILE USERS: Thanks for checking out my work! Be sure to pinch-and-zoom to see details.

 Screens third.

-Design is critical to all stages of the product process, from product kickoff through development and launch to ongoing business strategy.
+Design is fundamental to every stage of the product process, from product kickoff through development and launch to business strategy support.

 I’ve been the first design hire at small companies.
 I’ve been brought in to revitalize existing design teams and processes.